A dog holiday with a difference…

 Whilst we welcome your dog on holiday we ask that you do not leave them unattended in the huts.
 If you’d like to leave your dog with us whilst you go out during you holiday then we have a heated kennel and large run provided free of charge.

-Your hut is set in approximately an acre of ground, which is divided into an orchard/ meadow, a small paddock, a fenced off area for our rare breed sheep (grey faced dartmoors), duck pond, chickens pygmy goats.
+Your hut is set in approximately an acre of ground, which is divided into an orchard/ meadow, a small paddock, a fenced off area for our pygmy goats and duck pond.

 Can my dog run free on his dog holiday?